ewaldmire/ascender/docs/docsite/rst/userguide/project-sign.rst

 The CLI aims to make it easy to use cryptographic technology like GNU Privacy Guard (GPG) to validate that specified files within a project have not been tampered with in any way.
 Currently, GPG is the only supported means of signing and validation.

-Ascender is used to verify the signed content.
-After a matching public key has been associated with the signed project, Ascender will verify that the files included during signing have not changed, and that files have been added or removed unexpectedly.
+climber is used to verify the signed content.
+After a matching public key has been associated with the signed project, climber will verify that the files included during signing have not changed, and that files have been added or removed unexpectedly.
 If the signature is not valid or a file has changed, the project will fail to update, and no jobs making use of the project will be able to launch.
 Verification status of the project ensures that only secure, untampered content is run in jobs.

 Assuming that the repository has already been configured for signing and verification (see below), the usual workflow for altering the project becomes the following:

 1. User has a project repository set up already and wants to make a change to a file.
 2. User makes the change, runs ``ansible-sign project gpg-sign /path/to/project``,  which updates a checksum manifest and signs it.
 3. User commits the change and the updated checksum manifest and the signature to the repository.
-4. When the user syncs the project, Ascender (already configured, in this scenario) pulls in the new changes, checks that the public key associated with the project in Ascender matches the private key that the checksum manifest was signed with (this prevents tampering with the checksum manifest itself), then re-calculates checksums of each file in the manifest to ensure that the checksum matches (and thus that no file has changed).
+4. When the user syncs the project, climber (already configured, in this scenario) pulls in the new changes, checks that the public key associated with the project in climber matches the private key that the checksum manifest was signed with (this prevents tampering with the checksum manifest itself), then re-calculates checksums of each file in the manifest to ensure that the checksum matches (and thus that no file has changed).
 It also looks to ensure that all files are accounted for: They must have been either included in, or excluded from, the ``MANIFEST.in`` file discussed below; if files have been added or removed unexpectedly, verification will fail.

 .. image:: ../common/images/content-sign-diagram.png
    :alt: Content signing process diagram